John of Cologne: Life

 All that is known of John's early life is that he attended the University of Cologne, then recognized as one of the best educational institutions in Europe.
 He entered the Dominican Order at Cologne and received his formation there.
 After completing his education, John was assigned to a parish in the Netherlands village of Hoornaar, where he served for the next twenty years.

+executed for his faith in 1572 and has been declared a martyr and saint by the Catholic Church.

 By 1572, Lutheranism and Calvinism had spread through a great part of Europe.
 In the Netherlands this was followed by a struggle between the two denominations in which Calvinism was victorious.
 On 1 April of that year Calvinists and a group called the Watergeuzen (Sea Beggars) conquered Brielle (Den Briel) and later Flushing.
 In June of that year, Dordrecht and Gorkum also fell into their hands.
 There they arrested all the Catholic clergy and held them in confinement, in an attempt to get them to deny the Catholic beliefs on the Eucharist and papal primacy.

 As John became aware of what had happened to his fellow priests, he disguised himself and attempted to bring them the comfort of the sacraments.
 He secretly ministered to the captives but was eventually found out and also taken captive.
 These nineteen were imprisoned in Gorkum from June 26 until July 6, undergoing much abuse.
 Meanwhile, a letter from William the Silent, Prince of Orange, enjoined all those in authority to leave priests and religious unmolested.
 Nevertheless Lumey, the commander of the Watergeuzen, ordered them to be hanged on the night of 9 July, in a turfshed, after cruel tortures.

 They are referred by the Roman Catholic Church as the Martyrs of Gorkum.

 The group was canonized by Pope Pius IX in 1867.
 Their remains are honored at a shrine built to their honor in Brielle.